 2. Ink & Lion Cafe, Ekkamai (coffee & waffles)

-A fabulous space close to the (un) Fashion Cafe.
+A fabulous space close to the (un) Fashion Cafe in Ekkamai.
 They roast their Ecuador and Northern Thailand-sourced beans on site.
 Have a flat white and try their waffle with sautéed banana and mulberry jam- carb heaven!
-They also host art exhibitions and sell coffee parapernalia & cool canvas tote bags.
+They also host art exhibitions, sell coffee paraphernalia & cool canvas tote bags.

 @iankandlioncafe on Instagram | 1/7 Soi Ekamai 2, Sukhumvit 63, North Prakanong, Wattana